oauthstuff/draft-oauth-par/main.md

    * Explicitly forbid `request_uri` in the processing rules
    * Clarification regarding client authentication and that public clients are allowed
    * Added option to let clients register per-authorization request redirect URIs
-   * General clean up and wording improvments
+   * General clean up and wording improvements

    -00